Return to Practice and Initial Registration (Overseas Nurses)

 The course is divided into two components: a six (6) week academic component and a four (4) week clinical component.

 Academic learning program: 6 weeks

-The academic program comprises six weeks of full-time study, based on the Melbourne Burwood Campus, providing a broad overview of nursing practice in the contemporary Australian society and health care system.
+The academic program comprises six weeks of full-time study, based on Burwood (Melbourne), providing a broad overview of nursing practice in the contemporary Australian society and health care system.
 The program is offered in two units of study, including nursing clinical simulation skills.

 Clinical learning program: 4 weeks